-Since there is a chance of moisture entering the engine bracket, a drain has been provided.
+Moisture may enter the engine bracket so a drain has been provided.
 Any moisture entering the bracket should drain to the bottom.
 The drain plug should be removed periodically to drain the bracket.
-The Grady Drive is made of aluminum; therefore, it is very important to use the proper type of bottom paint.
+The Grady Drive is made of aluminum therefore it is very important to use the proper type of bottom paint.